TelemetryDeck/docs/articles/insights-about-monthly-users.md

 ---
-title: Quick set-up of insight for the number of monthly users in your app
+title: Quick set-up for your MAU insights
-tags:
   - beginner
   - how-to
   - quickstart